I need legal Help

 Additionally, there’s a Michigan Legal Help Self-Help Center in the Coleman Young Building, 19th floor, Room 1911.
 Hours are 9 am-2 pm.
 You can access the website there.
 They have “navigators” help visitors use the website, answer questions about court practices, and answer simple questions about forms.
 They don't provide legal advice.

-Law Help Interactive is website created by the Michigan Poverty Law Program that helps you fill out legal documents for free.
+Law Help Interactive (by the Michigan Poverty Law Program) helps you fill out legal documents for free.